 Sauteed portobello mushrooms with balsamic vinegar and butter make an amazing side dish.
 The sweet but acidic balsamic pairs perfectly with the earthy mushrooms and the butter adds depth and gloss making this a beautiful dish to serve, no matter the occasion.
 This dish is easy to make and takes about 15 minutes.
 I just know you’re going to love them!

-Adding balsamic vinegar to mushrooms, especially portobellos make a killer flavor combination!
+Adding balsamic vinegar to mushrooms or even Brussels sprouts makes a killer flavor combination!

 That recipe takes a bit longer and we hope you try it, but this one is much quicker and super easy!